martinescardo/ExactRealNumberComputationInHaskell/README.md

 computations by hand in the case of finitely many digits, thanks to the `bigMid` operation).
-At this point I want to save time and refer you to the beautiful [work](http://www.dcs.ed.ac.uk/home/mhe/plume/index.html) by David Plume at Edinburgh, supervised by Alex Simpson and myself in
-1997: He was an undergrad student at that time!
+At this point I want to save time and refer you to the beautiful [work](http://www.dcs.ed.ac.uk/home/mhe/plume/index.html) by David Plume at Edinburgh, supervised by Alex Simpson and myself in 1997 (he was an undergrad student at that time!).

 Here is Plume's multiplication algorithm (at that time `mul_version0` was not known as far as I am aware):